TigerDetails - EVERYTHING Joe Brady said about LSU's new offense

 On his offensive philosophy

-“From a system standpoint, we were just trying to find ways to get out speed in space, how we can get our offense to play with 11 players, how we can get our running backs, our tight ends, our quarterbacks involved in the run game.
+“From a system standpoint, we're just trying to find ways to get out speed in space, how we can get our offense to play with 11 players, how we can get our running backs, our tight ends, our quarterbacks involved in the run game.

 “When the defense has to defend all 11 (offensive players) on the field, it limits what they can do.
 Statistically, it will show that when you’re in five-man protections you give up less sacks.
 I think with five-man protection, you get the ball out faster than what defenses can do.

-“As an offense, we want to get running backs out in routes as opposed to linebackers.
+“As an offense, we want to get running backs out in routes.
 Running backs, at the end of the day, are here to run the ball and catch passes.
 They’re not signed to play at LSU because they are dynamic blockers.
 That’s what offensive linemen are for.

 “Are they (running backs) going to have to do it (block)?
 Yes.
 But the more we can get them in routes, the more defenses can limit the packages they use because now they have to take that into consideration and allow us to do what we have to do.